Print

 In 2021, dxw became employee-owned through sale to an Employee Ownership Trust, which became the majority shareholder of the company.
 The trust ensures that dxw is run for the benefit of all employees, and that it remains true to its values.
 Two employees are elected to become trustees, providing a direct employee voice at the ownership level, and I was honoured to be chosen by my colleages to be one of the first to take the role.

-Since taking on the role, I have helped put in place new governance structures for the EOT, helped form and guide a staff council, and provided feedback and direction to our executive board from the employee’s point of view.
+While in the role, I helped put in place new governance structures for the EOT, helped form and guide a staff council, and provided feedback and direction to our executive board from the employee’s point of view.

 My role as a Lead Technologist is to work with our delivery teams, often in discovery and alpha phases, to help shape the technical approach for a project.
 This ranges from technical discovery work with a client to understand their challenges, to helping our developers design their solutions.